AWS Shield Standard

 Advanced attack mitigation

-AWS Shield Advanced provides you with more sophisticated automatic mitigations for attacks targeting your applications running on Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, and Amazon Route 53 resources.
-Using advanced routing techniques, AWS Shield Advanced automatically provides additional mitigation capacity to protect against larger DDoS attacks.
-The AWS DDoS Response Team (DRT) also applies manual mitigations for more complex and sophisticated DDoS attacks.
-For application layer attacks, you can use AWS WAF to respond to incidents.
-With AWS WAF you can set up proactive rules like Rate Based Blacklisting to automatically block bad traffic, or respond immediately to incidents as they happen.
-There is no additional charge for using AWS WAF for application layer protection.
-You can also engage directly with the DRT to place AWS WAF rules on your behalf, in response to an application layer DDoS attack.
-The DRT will diagnose the attack and, with your permission, apply mitigations on your behalf.
+AWS Shield Advanced provides more sophisticated automatic mitigations for attacks targeting your applications running on protected Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 resources.
+Using advanced routing techniques, AWS Shield Advanced automatically deploys additional mitigation capacity to protect your application against DDoS attacks.
+For customers with Business or Enterprise support, the AWS DDoS Response Team (DRT) also applies manual mitigations for more complex and sophisticated DDoS attacks that might be unique to your application.
+For application layer attacks, you can use AWS WAF at no additional charge for AWS Shield Advanced protected resources to set up proactive rules like rate based blocking to automatically block web requests from attacking source IP Addresses, or respond immediately to incidents as they happen.
+You can also engage directly with the DRT to place custom AWS WAF rules on your behalf in response to an application layer DDoS attack.
+The DRT will diagnose the attack and, with your permission, can apply mitigations on your behalf, reducing the amount of time your applications might be impacted by an ongoing DDoS attack.

 Visibility and attack notification

-AWS Shield Advanced gives you complete visibility into DDoS attacks with near real-time notification via Amazon CloudWatch and detailed diagnostics on the “AWS WAF and AWS Shield” Management Console.
-Working with the DDoS Response Team (DRT) you can access post-event analysis and investigation.
+AWS Shield Advanced gives you complete visibility into DDoS attacks with near real-time notification via Amazon CloudWatch and detailed diagnostics on the “AWS WAF and AWS Shield” Management Console or APIs.
 You can also view a summary of prior attacks from the “AWS WAF and AWS Shield” Management Console.

 DDoS cost protection